On Facebook, I see people asking why chickens can’t fly, so I thought it would be a good topic for an article.

 So, it’s not that chickens can’t fly…..they just suck at it.
 Here’s a deeper explanation.

 Can chickens fly?
 While some chickens fly better than others, as a whole, chickens are not good at flying because of ancestry and selective breeding by humans.

 Modern chickens are the noble descendants of the grey or red jungle fowl found in the wild in around Thailand, Myanmar, Vietnam, and Laos.
 Their ancestors did a pretty good job of flying, particularly if there was a predator involved.

 However, since modern chickens have become a companion to humans, the need to fly for survival has been largely bred out – mostly for food purposes – and their wings have become vestigial.

-Chickens adapted to spend time on the ground since their food is located on the ground (doesn’t do them much good to stick to the air if they’ll never catch a meal, right?).
+The reasons why chickens can’t fly is because chickens adapted to spend time on the ground since their food is located on the ground (doesn’t do them much good to stick to the air if they’ll never catch a meal, right?).
 Their feet too are adapted for walking as opposed to perching.

 Certain species also have been bred to be poor fliers (think Silkies or Frizzles) largely because they’re ornamental breeds – so things like wingspan or other factors that allow a bird to fly were less important breed features than, say, unique feathering.

 Silkies have fluffy feathers similar to down, for example, which makes it nearly impossible for them to fly.
 Read more about the best types of chickens that make great pets.